trust-nlp/.github/profile/README.md

 -->

-🙋‍♀️ A short introduction - Trustworthy NLP @ University of Memphis 🌈 Contribution guidelines - Open
+🙋‍♀️ A short introduction - Trustworthy NLP @ University of Memphis

+🌈 Contribution guidelines - Open

-👩‍💻 Useful resources - Email
+👩‍💻 Contact - Email is the best method

 🍿 Fun facts - Machine Learning and Natural Language Processing Research for Health Informatics